KygoSkyrus/skychat/NOTES.md

     - when a connection request is **accepted** than that connection will be moved to connections field in db and will be removed from request field,
     - when a connection request is **declined** than the connection will be ~~removed from requests list~~
       + **case_1**: if the sender sends the message again after his previous request is declined. in this case we need to check on every msg send that if the receiver has the sender in request list, if not than add him in the req list otherwise ignore.(not happy with this,, why? bcs here we required to access the receiver's doc, which case two problems, 1:- that its gonna make one extra read from db on every msg sent, 2:- we wanted to implement the security rules in db that user can only access their own records,, so it contradics that thought)
-        + **solution**: so when the receiver declines the connection reuqest than instead of deleting connection req, we will delete all the messages from the reciever's side
+        + **solution**: so when the receiver declines the connection reuqest than instead of deleting connection req, we will delete all the messages from the reciever's side .... and when the person sends the msg again then we show him back in the req list by checking if the msg is recieved after the user declined his previous request(by checking deletedTill timestamp)
     - when a connection request is **blocked** .. refer to Block action